rebase-helper/rebase-helper/README.md

 - new sources are extracted and added as a remote repository
 - `git-rebase` is used to rebase the commits on top of new sources
 - original patches are modified/deleted accordingly
+- rebased sources are stored in *rebase-helper-results/rebased_sources*.
+These files are needed for the new version.
+- Patch *changes.patch* containing changes between original and rebased spec file and patches is located in *rebase-helper-results*
-- changes are reflected in the spec file
+- changes are also reflected in the rebased spec file

 ## How to run rebase-helper